 Even with a cover, it’s a good idea to remove lose items like GPS systems, tank bags, and tail bags.
 Lock them in the side cases.

 A good quality motorcycle cover is completely waterproof, covers the entire bike, is made from strong material, has gromets to lock it down, and is still light enough to stuff into a compression bag.
 Covers from Nelson-Rigg are a good example of a quality cover at a fair price.
+To learn more about motorcycle covers read How to Pick the Right Motorcycle Cover.

 What To Expect Should Anti-theft Defenses Fail